 How do I join EV Miles?

 Program your car or charger to charge only during off-peak hours: 10 PM to 12 noon, Monday through Friday and anytime on weekends.
-Take a photo or screenshot of the timer display, programmed to charge during off-peak hours.
 Complete the online EV Miles Enrollment Form.
-Upload the photo/screenshot showing charging time and submit the application.
-You will be contacted by Sagewell to let you know when your enrollment has been approved.
+You will receive an email to let you know when your enrollment has been approved.